Sayres & Associates Corporation

 B-418374: Mar 30, 2020

 - Full Report:

-Sayres & Associates Corporation, of Washington, D.C., protests the issuance of a task order to Client Solutions Architects LLC (CSA), of Mechanicsburg, Pennsylvania, by the Department of the Navy, Space and Naval Warfare Systems Command (SPAWAR), under task order request for proposals (TORP) No. N00024-12-R-3240 for program management, business management, and executive level support services.
-Sayres argues that the agency's evaluation of its technical proposal and best-value tradeoff decision were unreasonable.
+Sayres and Associates Corporation, of Washington, D.C., protests the issuance of a task order to Reliability and Performance Technologies d/b/a RP Technologies (RP), of Dublin, Pennsylvania, under request for proposals (RFP) No. N00164-18-R-3007, issued by the Department of the Navy, Naval Sea Systems Command, for engineering support services.
+The protester argues that the agency's cost realism evaluation was unreasonable.

 We sustain the protest.